 With all this in mind I dusted off one of the two interviews I did with John Dean when we talked about his book The Nixon Defense: What He Knew and When He Knew It.
 Dean had gone through and listened to all of the notorious secret tapes that Nixon recorded in the White House.
 Nobody else had ever bothered to do that.
 This book was the result.

-*Book Nook Bonus Segment: Remembering Baxter Black*
+Book Nook: Remembering Baxter Black

 The cowboy poet Baxter Black was a familiar voice on National Public Radio for many years.
 He visited the Book Nook once.
 That was about 20 years ago.
 Bax came strolling in that day wearing his enormous cowboy hat and a handlebar mustache that drooped further than just about any other.
 The man was funny, with a dry humor that amused and edified.
 Baxter Black died recently.
 Here's a special segment in his memory.